The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Quantum Secure Direct Communication

 Constrained by the capabilities of the state-of-the-art technologies at the time of writing, quantum communication relies on classical trusted nodes in networking applications~\cite{elliott2004darpa,poppe2008outline,chen2010metropolitan,sasaki2011field,wang2014field,cao2022single}, which have to be hosted in secure premises.
 Unless these premises are protected from potential eavesdroppers, the information security at the relay nodes potentially faces challenges.
 The secure repeaters of the near future will have to utilize QSDC and post-quantum cryptography for hop-by-hop relaying, while ensuring reliable and secure information transfer even in the presence of realistic eavesdropping-infested quantum channels, while protecting the information security at the classical relay nodes using post-quantum cryptography~\cite{long2022evolutionary}.
-Hence again, the relay nodes are not required to be trusted, as shown in Fig.~\ref{SecureRepeater}.
+Hence again, the relay nodes are not required to be trusted, as shown in Fig.~\ref{fig:SecureRepeater}.
 This dual protection scheme solves a major challenge in quantum communication and networking.
 This approach enhances the transmission distance of QSDC, potentially supporting large-scale secure networking applications, while additionally promoting the organic fusion of quantum communications and post-quantum cryptography.
 A secure relay has been experimentally characterized by combining 10 kilometers of optical fiber and short-distance free-space transmission for supporting relay-based image transmission~\cite{long2022evolutionary}.
-This near-term quantum network supports both connection-oriented and connectionless network protocols in classical networks.
-A seven-stage evolutionary roadmap of constructing a perfectly quantum Internet based on secure relays has been proposed in~\cite{long2022evolutionary}, but again, the ultimate solution hinges on the introduction of fully-fledged entanglement-based relaying.
+The experimental tests also indicate that the delay at the relay is relatively small~\cite{wang2023experimental}.
+This near-term quantum network supports both connection-oriented and connectionless network protocols~\cite{zhang2022connection,li2022connection,xiao2023connectionless} in classical networks.
+A seven-stage evolutionary roadmap of constructing a perfectly quantum Internet based on secure relays has been proposed in~\cite{long2022evolutionary}, but again, the ultimate solution hinges on the introduction of fully-fledged quantum repeaters~\cite{van2013designing,muralidharan2016optimal,cacciapuoti2019quantum,azuma2023quantum,zhang2023hybrid }.

-\subsection{Experimental progress}
+\subsection{Experimental Progress}